ongres/stackgres/doc/content/en/03-tutorial/03-simple-cluster/_index.md

 When killed, two things will happen in parallel:
 * Kubernetes will create a new pod, which will take over `simple-0`.
 It will attach the previous disk to this node.
 This operation may be quite fast (a few seconds).
 * The replica (`simple-1`) may or may not fail to see the leader renewing its lock.
 This is due to the timeout that govern when a leader lock expires.
-If the pod creation operation takes less time than the lock to expire, the new pod will take over the lock quickly enough to "hold" it, and `simple-0` will remain the primary.
-For a few seconds, there was no primary.
-However, the new `simple-0` node will be promoted to a new timeline (2), which will be shown in the Patroni state.
+If the pod creation operation takes less time than the lock expiration, the new pod will take over the lock quickly enough to "hold" it, and `simple-0` will remain the primary pod.
+For a few seconds, there was no primary instance.
+The new `simple-0` node will be promoted to a new timeline (2), which will be shown in the Patroni state.
 If, however, the lock expired before `simple-0` was re-created, `simple-1` will be elected as the new leader.

 In any case, the situation should restore back to normal, just with a timeline increased and a potential inversion of the Leader.
 You may repeat this process as you wish, killing either a primary or replica pod.

 ```bash
 $ kubectl exec -it simple-1 -n stackgres -c patroni -- patronictl list